ArthurS1/workshops/blender/README.md

 ![Low poly tanks](https://img1.cgtrader.com/items/2942279/93fb489591/large/set-of-low-poly-tanks-3d-model-max-obj-fbx.jpg)

 > ❗ We won't go much into details about rendering since I feel it's a bit out of the scope of this workshop.
 Anyway, feel free to add a camera and some lights to your scene and a few settings later you will have a render.

 You can also just search [low poly on sketchfab](https://sketchfab.com/search?q=low+poly&type=models) (a 3d model sharing website).

 ### You said vertex ?

-3d modeling is based on atoms: vertices (one **vertex**, two **vertices**), edges and faces.
+Creating 3d objects is done using three basic atoms: vertices (one **vertex**, two **vertices**),edges and faces.
+Let's go through what they are.

 - A vertex is a simple point in 3d space.
-Here we create 3 vertices A, B and C. They All have 3 coordinates since we are in 3d space (x, y, z).
+Here we create 3 vertices A, B and C. They All have 3 coordinates (x, y, z).

 ![Vertices](https://i.postimg.cc/bw4TvMvC/first.png)